 Bukhansan National Park is one of the most popular national parks globally, with visitors reaching up to 5 million a year.
 It’s truly a beautiful place to be all year round, and during the winter, you can practically have the park to yourself along with a few stray tourists.

 The somewhat challenging hike up the mountain is worth it as you’ll pass by and get to visit Buddhist temples and the Bukhanseong Fortress that used to protect Seoul from foreign invaders dating back to 132 AD.
 At the end of the hike, you’ll get to admire the stunning views of the city and treetops covered in snow.

 Pyeongchang Trout Festival

 Do you have other recommended places to visit and things to do in Korea during winter?
-Please feel free to share by posting a comment below and follow #TeamOutofTown, on Facebook, and Twitter, Instagram, and Pinterest for more travel ideas.
+Please feel free to share by posting a comment below and following #TeamOutofTown, on Facebook, Twitter, Instagram, and Pinterest for more travel ideas.

 - Travel Guide: Gyeongbokgung Palace In Seoul, South Korea